 How to enter the costs in the Taxfix app

-You can enter costs for your home office work in our app in the category "Work".
+You can enter the costs for your home office work in the category "Job".

-Simply answer the question "Did you work from home?" with "Yes".
-You then have the option to enter the costs for your work at home.
+Simply answer the question "Did you work from any of these places in 20XX?" with "From home".
+Then you have the option of entering the costs for your work at home.

-Our app distinguishes whether a study was used or not:
+Our app differentiates between whether a home office was used or not:

-- Answer the question "In which room did you work?" with "Home office room" to record the costs for a separate study
+- Answer the question "Did you work in these places in 20XX?" with "Room costs for study" to record the costs for a separate study

-- Finally, our app asks for all tax-relevant costs for your home office and, where necessary, calculates them proportionally based on the size of the apartment/house and the study
+- Our app then queries all tax-relevant costs for your home office and, where necessary, calculates them proportionately based on the size of the apartment/house and home office.

-- If the study is not deductible, the app takes the home office lump sum into account
+- If the home office is not deductible, the app takes the home office flat rate into account

-- To do this, simply enter the number of days you worked from home.
-The app automatically calculates and takes into account the flat rate for you
+- To do this, simply enter the number of days in the home office.
+The app will automatically calculate and take the lum sum into account for you.

 🚨 As a student, you may have to enter your home office costs differently in the Taxfix app.
 We explain how to do this here.